 The two most commonly turned to sectors to find a job, for folks in these scenarios, are retail and hospitality (primarily restaurant).
 Why?

-- Each sector consists of over 13.7 million jobs – combining to make up about 20% of all jobs in the U.S.
+- They combine for over 15.6 million jobs – combining to make up about 10% of all jobs in the U.S.

 - Jobs in each can be found in just about every notable population center nationwide – Americans like to shop and eat, if you haven’t noticed.
 With these jobs, you are rarely limited by your geo-location, unlike jobs in government, technology, manufacturing, finance, etc.